teresa-wolfiivp/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first and optimize only when necessary, based on profiling and measurements, not assumptions."

 In more detail, this quote emphasizes that trying to optimize code too early in the development process can lead to overly complex solutions, harder-to-maintain code, and may even introduce bugs.
 It suggests that developers should concentrate on clarity, correctness, and simplicity initially.
 Only after identifying through analysis where performance bottlenecks truly exist should they engage in targeted optimizations.

+# 2024-02-24
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, maintainable code that's easy to understand and reason about.
+Avoid unnecessary complexity and over-engineering.
+Remember, you're not just writing code for the computer to execute; you're writing it for other humans to read, review, and modify in the future."

+In practice, this means:
+1. Write clear, concise functions and methods.
+2. Use descriptive variable names.
+3. Practice good modularity and separation of concerns.
+4. Optimize for readability and clarity before prematurely optimizing for performance.
+5. Test your code thoroughly to ensure its correctness, which also aids in understanding its purpose and behavior.
+6. Continuously refactor your code to keep it clean and efficient as your project evolves.